 As the name implies, this course integrates community public health aspects of global health with clinical practice challenges common to developing nations and resource-poor health care settings in the United States.
 The experienced clinicians who teach emphasize evidence-based practice under resource constraints.
 This full-time, three-week interactive class is held annually in Year IV to enable the senior medical student to prepare for the Global Health Preceptorship at any time during Year IV.

-Element 4: Global Health Clinical Preceptorship (MED 891A)
+Element 4: Year 4 Global Health Clinical Experience (MED 891A)

 6 weeks, 6 credits.